stappersg/vBook/src/install/source/freebsd.md

+# FreeBSD installation

+The installation described above was performed on an FreeBSD 13.0 server.

 ## Installing RUST language

 Rust port, packages and information can be found on [freshports] website.
 You can find more information about packages and port in the [FreeBSD handbook].